BrajmohanAditya/GovExam4u/README.md

 > Login using email and password.
 > {

-1. Navbar.jsx meh login button meh "/login" path hai, the movement you hit that button it will trigger "/login" route of userRoute.jsx and that will render a login form (login.jsx)

 2.  now put email and password in form and click login button which is inside "login.jsx"(frontend), }
     (1) User fills form & clicks Register